Characterization of a novel proton-CT scanner based on Silicon and LaBr$_3$(Ce) detectors: Discussion

 \section{Discussion}

 The results shown in the previous section validate our setup as a prototype of proton-CT scanner.
-The spatial resolution of our setup has room for improvement, for instance there are DSSDs in the market with much higher granularity, and position sensitive photomultipliers for the scintillator, but for a proof of concept we have demonstrated that our scanner can resolve 2 mm holes in radiography and 3 mm in tomography images.
-Unfortunately, we did not expect such a good resolution in tomography mode and this is why we did not build a Derenzo-like cylinder with smaller holes to really find the limit.
-Therefore, we can say that the spatial resolution is better than 3 mm but, at this stage, we cannot state how much better.
-The excellent energy resolution of the scintillator crystals used for the residual-energy detector, namely the LaBr$_3$-LaCl$_3$ phoswich detectors, allows for a fairly good resolving power in RSP in the tomographic images, and it was shown how the RSP of ethanol and PMMA materials can be reproduced accurately, although there is room for improvement in terms of precision.
+The spatial resolution of our setup has room for improvement, for instance there are DSSDs in the market with much higher granularity.
+We have experimentally determined a spatial resolution between 1 and 2 mm in radiography, but this is highly dependent and limited by the pixel size of our DSSD detectors (3 mm x 3 mm).
+However, for a proof of concept we have demonstrated that our scanner can resolve 2 mm holes in radiography and 3 mm in tomography images.
+Despite using a simple approximation to the reconstruction problem including only straight-line paths for the protons and an analytic FBP reconstruction algorithm, we reached to solve structures as small as 3 mm in tomography.
+We have to take this number as an upper limit for two reasons: firstly, the image reconstruction would be better if we could include curved paths for the protons and, secondly, since we did not expect to resolve 3 mm we did not build a Derenzo-like cylinder with smaller holes to really find the limit.
+The excellent energy resolution of the scintillator crystal (LaBr$_3$) used for the residual-energy detector, allows for a fairly good resolving power in RSP in the tomographic images.
+The RSP of ethanol and PMMA materials have been reproduced accurately.
 Additional tests will be performed to deeper evaluate the potential of our first prototype in tomography and to reduce the relative uncertainties in our reconstructed RSP values.

-The main concern during the first set of measurements presented here was the dead time of the acquisition system that only allowed for measurements at low counting rates (below 10 kHz), meaning very long scanning times.
-This would be a showstopper for the future of our device as proton-CT scanner, however, recently we have optimised our electronics and data acquisition system and carried out a new set of measurements with different phantoms.
-With some improvements at the digitisation level, we have been able to take images with less than 10$\%$ of dead time at counting rates of 45 kHz, far closer to clinical levels.
+The main concern during the first set of measurements presented here was the dead-time of the acquisition system that only allowed for measurements at low counting rates (700 Hz of triple coincidences), meaning very long scanning times.
+This would be a showstopper for the future of our device as proton-CT scanner, however, recently we have optimised our electronics and DAQ and carried out a new set of measurements with different phantoms.
+With some improvements at the digitisation level, we have been able to take data with less than 10$\%$ of dead-time at counting rates of 45 kHz of triple coincidences, closer to other pre-clinical scanners.
 This translates into a much faster system capable to take the images presented here in few minutes rather than hours, and compares well to other similar devices in the field.